tenbaht/servo-motor-controller/README.md

 chan/smc3/SMC3A.ASM: v0.3a, ATtiny2313.
 Supports the stepper-like dir/step
 interface, but no serial interface and no LED display.

+## Compiling

+Chan wrote his files for the orignal AVR assembler.
+The open source alternative [avra](http://avra.sourceforge.net/) can be used as well:

+	avra -I /usr/share/avra smc3.asm

 ## Features of SMC3